Please note that due to the high admin charges made by some Cycle to Work scheme

 Cycle to work schemes provide a simple way to get a brand new bike, make huge savings (at least 25%!) and spread the cost.

-For cyclescheme.co.uk applicants – Once you’ve found your perfect bike package, head over to cyclescheme.co.uk and submit your request.
-You’ll need your unique employer code and the details of what you would like to purchase to hand.
-For other schemes the process may be a little different, so you may need to speak to us or your employer if your company is using a different scheme administrator.
+Using an example based on the process for cyclescheme.co.uk applicants – Once you’ve found your perfect bike package, you can head over to the provider website ( cyclescheme.co.uk ) and submit a request.
+For this scheme (and many others) you will need a unique employer code along with details of what you would like to purchase.
+(For other schemes the process may be a little different, so you may need to speak to us or your employer if your company is using a different scheme administrator.)

-Either way, once a bike has been selected and the application made, details will be sent to your employer for approval, and once approved, you’ll receive a certificate and Hire Agreement, usually direct to your email inbox.
-We at the bike shop usually receive notification of the approval around the same time that you do, so it won’t take long for us to order your bike (if not in stock) and prepare it for collection.
-You should get in contact with us to confirm when you have your certificate, and we should be able to let you know when exactly your bike will be ready to collect.
+For most schemes and certainly for the scheme in our example here (cyclescheme.co.uk), once a bike has been selected and the application made, details will then be sent to your employer for approval (either by you or in some cases directly from the bike shop), and once this is approved, you will then receive a certificate and Hire Agreement.
+This usually arrives direct in your email inbox.
+At the bike shop, we usually also receive a notification of the approval, and this gives us the go ahead to prepare your purchase.
+So after this time it won’t usually take long for us to order your bike (if it is not in stock), receive it and prepare it for collection.
+You should get in contact with us to confirm when you have your certificate just to be on the safe side and check we are aware.
+We should hopefully be able to let you know then when we expect your new bike to be ready for you to collect.

-It’s time to trade your certificate for your bike package.
-For cyclescheme.co.uk users, bring your certificate to the store, or email it to us, provide I.D, and pick up your gear.
-We’ll check everything is set up right for you and let you know a little about care and servicing, then you’re ready to ride.
+Now it’s time to trade your certificate for your bike package.
+For our example scheme, cyclescheme.co.uk users are asked to bring their certificate to the store (or provide a digital copy via email.
+We also ask to see I.D on collection just as a security measure.
+On collection, we will check everything is set up right for you and also let you know a little about care and servicing for your new biker. ,With this done, you’re ready to ride.

-After 12 months, the scheme transfers ownership to you for a small one-off fee.
+For our example scheme cyclescheme.co.uk, after 12 months, there is a transfers of ownership to you.
+This is made by making a small one-off fee.
 If your package was under £500 you’ll pay just 3% of the original value, or for packages over £500 you’ll pay just 7%.
-For exact details check with your scheme provider.
+For exact details check with your scheme provider as scheme details can vary and be changed at any time.

 Below is the GCI savings calculator which can be used to give you an idea of the saving you could make on a new bike purchase by using one of the salary sacrifice cycle to work schemes.